March, July and November each yearSubject to funding availability

 See Regulations document from the link on this page.

 Applicants for the AUT Doctoral Scholarship - Business, Economics and Law will be considered for one of the following options: 1.
 A Full Fee Scholarship; or 2.
-Full fees plus an annual stipend of $15,000.
+Full fees plus an annual stipend of $20,000 or the minimum living cost criteria for Immigration NZ student visa, whichever is the highest.

 Who else has information about this award?